trychlos/pwix-roles/README.md

     in a collection of the same name.

-    This name defaults to null.
-When null, the package will try to take known scopes from used scopes.
+    This name defaults to `pwix.Roles.p.usedScopes`.
+In that case, the package will try to take known scopes from used scopes.

 - `verbosity`